josephreed2600/topics-in-web-dev/README.md

 # <span id="Performance">Performance</span>

-This modle discusses performance considerations for improving a site's speed and user experience.
+This module discusses performance considerations for improving a site's speed and user experience.

   - How does the user perceive their experience?
 What are the most important contributing factors?
     - What can we do to anticipate the user's next move and prepare for it?